Add whimsy to your winter with a magical mix of memorable farmstay, mouth-watering produce and... mini goats?

 In Australia, ‘doof’ is a slang term for a type of small, intimate outdoor music and dance party that’s usually held in the bush or country.

 Immersive farm experiences are found right across the island – from farm stays to behind-the-scenes tours, foraging for wild food to cooking classes, cellar doors to farm gates, paddock-to-plate dining to farmers’ markets.
-Meet the makers or get inspired at agriCULTURED (31 July–3 August), a food and art festival offering farm tours, community conversations, delicious workshops and other sensorily stimulating surprises.
-Fill up on Tasmania’s seasonal bounty with tasty food and drink offers and events this Off Season.
+Meet the makers or get inspired at agriCULTURED (3 August), a food and art festival held in Launceston, a UNESCO City of Gastronomy.
+Offerings include farm tours, community conversations, delicious workshops and other sensorily stimulating surprises.